KyleKnolleLynch/project-manager-ql/README.md

 Full CRUD functionality allowing users to manage projects and clients in a dashboard type environment.

+Big thanks and credit to Brad Traversy for creating this code/tutorial and helping me grasp GraphQL integrated with MongoDB/express.

 ---

 To test out the app: